IMAGO-Catalogues-Jjanes/cataloguesSegmentationOCR/1_Data/README.md

 # Segmentation of the dataset

-## Naming zones and lines with SegmOnto : dataset Simple
+## Naming zones and lines with SegmOnto

 The idea was to train a segmentation model which could automatically tag the differents zones and lines of an image, so that the TEI transformation would be easier.
 Due to this, the dataset has been prepared in eScriptorium using a system of tagging lines and regions of an image.
 Do to that, we rely on the work done by SegmOnto initiative, which is a group aiming to create a TEI-based ontology for HTR.